Making Predictions

 We only use this tense when we are talking about time

-tables or schedules.
+or schedules.

-- Correct: I
+- Correct: I think they

-have a lovely relationship.
-Maybe they will get
+lovely relationship.
+Maybe they will

-married someday!
+get married someday!

 OR